nnnkit/all-docs-blogs/docs/javascript/fundamental/6-condition.md

 ---
 id: condition
 title: Condition
 ---

-Suppose we want to write a program that alert saying `Number is evan` for evan number and alert `Number is odd` for odd number.
+Suppose we want to write a program that alerts saying `Number is even` for an even number and alert `Number is odd` for an odd number.

 ```
-  if numer is even
+  if number is even
-    alert "Number is evan"
+    alert "Number is even"
   else
     alert "Number is odd"
 ```

-The above operation can be written as eiter the number is evan or odd.
-One of the two situation will be correct.
-In situation like this where the output depends on the specific condition we use conditions.
+The above operation can be written as either the number is even or odd.
+One of the two situations will be correct.
+In situations like this where the output depends on the specific condition, we use conditions.

 To implement condition in JavaScript we use `if` statement.
 Above logic can be converted into code like this: